haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/prod/config-reference-var-name.md

 5. Use the value from the `code` column as the scope name, not the `name` value.

-	For example, to set a configuration variable for Test Website, use the following format:
+	例如， to set a configuration variable for Test Website, use the following format:

 		CONFIG__WEBSITES__TEST1__<SYSTEM__VARIABLE__NAME>